 All foreign travellers who visited Syracuse in the late XVIIIth century agreed on the town being very impoverished in comparison with Catania, which they usually had seen before.
 As a matter of fact, because of the economic decline of the town many old churches and houses were not replaced by more modern ones as it occurred elsewhere.
 The medieval quarter was known as La Sperduta (the lost one) and its maze-like layout was developed during the Arab tenure.

-Medieval quarter: (left) Palazzo Gargallo in Via Gargallo ; (right) Palazzo Zappata Gargallo in Via Maestranza with a staircase similar to that at Palazzo Corvaja in Taormina
+Medieval quarter: (left) Palazzo Gargallo in Via Gargallo ; (right) Palazzo Zappata Gargallo in Via Maestranza with a staircase similar to that of Palazzo Corvaja in Taormina

 Plan of this section: